-However, looking a bit deeper inside the hand – a world not visible to the naked eye – began to emerge.
 Inside our finger the bone structure and the matrix of veins and arteries are unique to every human.
-Measuring thousands of data points and the spatial relationships provides the attributes necessary to prove individual identity.
+Measuring thousands of data points and their spatial relationships provides the attributes necessary to prove individual identity.

-Blood flow and heartbeat provide dual proof-of-life.
-These biometric measurements are impenetrable for a hacker or a security expert to lift off of a doorknob or easily spoof.
-All of these inside-the-body measurements can be accomplished through clever adaptation of existing technology.
+Blood flow and heartbeat provide further dual proof-of-life.
+These multimodal biometric measurements are virtually impenetrable for a hacker or a security expert to lift off of a doorknob or easily spoof.
+All of these inside-the-body measurements can be accomplished through innovation and adaptation of existing technology.

 In the area of vein access, there are three main technologies used throughout the Vacuolar field: Near Infrared (NIR), Ultrasound, and Transillumination.

 NIR vs. Ultrasound vs. Transillumination for Vein Access

 Products using NIR technology are easily recognized by the bright (usually red, orange, or green light) they shine upon the skin.
 NIR light relies on the hemoglobin inside veins to absorb the infrared light, resulting in a map of the veins under the skin's surface.

 This technology uses soundwaves to help image venous structures and surrounding tissues on a screen for the technician.
 A strong pulse of sound is sent into the body from the transducer and the reflection of the pulse is detected to map the deeper structures.

 A new Ultrasound version that we use, detects blood flow, and is called Doppler Ultrasound because it can detect the flow of blood from the shift in frequency of the reflected wave from an object.